glessard/swift-channels/README.md

 Channels can be used in buffered and unbuffered form.
 In an unbuffered channel a receive operation will block until a sender is ready (and vice-versa).
-At the moment only the 1-element buffer works, though that appears to be an unintentional regression in the beta 6 compiler;
-given that the existing implementation of longer buffers worked earlier, it is likely that it will work again.
+A buffered channel can accumulate a certain number of elements, after which the next send operation will block.
+Receive operations on an empty channel likewise block, until the channel is closed.

-The thread blocking logic is implemented using pthreads mutexes, while the thread spawning logic uses Grand Central Dispatch (GCD).
-It may be possible to drop pthread mutexes entirely; stay tuned.
+The thread blocking logic is implemented using pthreads mutexes, while threads are spawned with Grand Central Dispatch (GCD).
+Thread blocking was successfully implemented with GCD, but turned out to be slower.
+The GCD-based channels can be found on the `gcd-channels` branch.

-Along with a channels implementation, this library includes an `async` pseudo-keyword, as shortcut for the GCD method for launching a closure asynchronously in the background.
-The only requirement for a closure launched via `async` is that it have no parameters -- an easily achieved requirement.
+Along with a channels implementation, this library includes an `async` pseudo-keyword, a simple shortcut to launch a closure asynchronously in the background with GCD.
+The only requirement for a closure launched via `async` is that it have no parameters.
 A return value will be ignored if it exists.

 Example:
 ```